alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Max value**: controls the maximum power value for dB conversion.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Spectrogram dB cutoff**: controls the dB value value below which values are mapped to the lowest bin in the color map.
+**Spectrogram dB cutoff**: controls the dB value below which values are mapped to the lowest bin in the color map.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Normalize powers**: Apply adaptive total (sum) or maximum (max) power normalization to power values.